Itapevi: Etymology

-The toponym comes from the Tupi language Itapevi and means "river of flat stones," according to two books: "Vocabulário Tupi-Guarani - Português", by Prof. Silveira Bueno (Brasilivros Editora), and "A Origem dos Nomes dos Municípios Paulistas" (Imprensa Oficial do Estado de São Paulo, 2003), by Enio Squeff and Helder Perri Ferreira.
+The toponym comes from the Tupi language word Itapevi and means "river of flat stones", according to two books: Vocabulário Tupi-Guarani – Português, by Prof. Silveira Bueno (Brasilivros Editora), and A Origem dos Nomes dos Municípios Paulistas (Imprensa Oficial do Estado de São Paulo, 2003), by Enio Squeff and Helder Perri Ferreira.

-Says the constant entry of final work: "Itapevi (by Tupi - itá peb'y): itapevas river, the river slabs of flat stones, of ita-peba (flat stone slab) and 'y (river or waters) ".
+The latter work states: "Itapevi (from Tupi itá peb'y): river of flat stone slabs, from ita-peba (flat stone slab) and y (river or waters)".